About us

 Who we are

-The CRC community is made up of people with extensive and diverse experience in OOHC and child protection systems across Australia.
+The CRC community is made up of people with extensive and diverse experience in child protection and out-of-home care systems across Australia.

 We engage with representatives from Aboriginal and Torres Strait Islander organisations, foster and kinship care providers, child protection advocates, psychologists, social workers, academics and other policy experts.